consuegs/top_analysis/README.md

 - Scientific Linux 7 (use singularity)

 ## Setup scientific linux 7 singularity ##
+Before setting up the singularity, the repository has to be cloned.
 Add the following lines to your `.bashrc` to start the singularity each time you run on the Alma9 node (standard node on the physik cluster).
 To work properly the repository has to be clone into your home directory.

     # Run singularity if not on cc7 node
     linuxVersion=$( cat /etc/redhat-release )